Liga Nacional de Fútbol Profesional: Cloudflare

-Support for sport & society
+Support for sport and society

 LaLiga Sports

 LaLigaSports was founded in 2016 in response to the commitments made under the Royal Decree-Law 5/2015 and as a means to support other Spanish sports apart from football and boost the sports industry in general.
 The organisation is made up of 64 federations and receives 1% of the revenue from the sale of football's audiovisual rights.
 One of the association's objectives is to cover the social security payments of elite athletes who compete in other sporting disciplines, as well as funding their participation in international competitions.
 The financial assistance, which amounts to 1% of the audiovisual rights, is administered by the CSD, which in the 2018/19 season paid out €13,350,000 across the following three areas: social security, grants and international competitions.